Aliens Restriction (Amendment) Act 1919: Section 3 - Incitement to sedition, etc

 In 1977, the Law Commission recommended that this section be repealed.

 The words "a fine not exceeding level 3 on the standard scale" are prospectively substituted for the words "imprisonment for a term not exceeding three months" in section 3(2) by paragraph 153 of Schedule 32 to the Criminal Justice Act 2003.

 Section 4 - Pilotage certificates

 This section was repealed by section 52(2) of, and Part II of Schedule 7 to, the Merchant Shipping Act 1979.

 Section 5 - Employment of aliens in ships of the mercantile marine

 This section was repealed by section 101(4) of, and Schedule 5 to, the Merchant Shipping Act 1970.

 Section 7 - Restriction of change of name by aliens

 Section 7 was repealed by Part V of the Schedule to the Statute Law (Repeals) Act 1971.

+In Brunning v Kollross, the divisional court held that an alien, who carried on a business (which he acquired in 1921) under the trade name by which the business was known before the outbreak of war in 1914, was not infringing the provisions of section 7 of this Act, by continuing to carry on the business under that name.

+As to the effect of adding the words "& Co" to the name, see Evans v Piauneau.

 Section 9 - Deportation of former enemy aliens

 This section was repealed by the Statute Law Revision Act 1927.